 So this is the conundrum: it is a tradeoff between ease of use, just roll the bag out where ever you want, with less condensation but at a higher weight and cost or be more careful in site selection and set up with a lower weight and cost.

 Here is a spreadsheet with a selection of the bivy’s most applicable for light and ultralight hiking and most mentioned in internet discussions.
 It is not exhaustive and models come and go, the important part is which ones are made with which fabrics.
 Currently Rab/Integral Designs and OR seem to be offering the most options with eVent or eVent like fabrics.
-It’s not the lightest but the best deal right now on an eVent bivy is the Borah Gear Snowyside.
+It’s not the lightest but the best deal on an eVent bivy used to be the Borah Gear Snowyside.
+The Snowyside has not been available for awhile and there is some internet talk that Borah is going to discontinue it for something with another fabric.

-References that correspond to the numbers in the text above (some of these may require membership in Backpackinglight.com [BPL articles but not forum threads] to view):
+References that correspond to the numbers in the text above (some of these may require membership in Backpackinglight.com and with the new BPL website some of them no longer exist [BPL articles but not forum threads] to view):

 - Night time condensation on tarp and tent fabrics BPL article